Skip to main content

 It consists of assessing the pupils' performance in each subject of the curriculum of the relevant school year and it follows specific criteria which result from specific educational goals.

-The pupils' assessment concerns not only the acquired knowledge, but also the development of competences, as well as the formation of attitudes, values and behaviours.
+The pupils' assessment concerns not only the acquired knowledge, but also the development of competences, as well as the formation of attitudes, values and conduct.

-The process of assessment ought to be characterized by transparency, reliability, objectivity and validity.
-The aims and the criteria for assessment ought not only to be clear, but also to be communicated to the pupils on time.
+The process of assessment should be characterised by transparency, reliability, objectivity and validity.
+The aims and the criteria of assessment should be clear, but also communicated to pupils on time.

-A number of approaches, which are oriented according to the goals, the content and the teaching method of each study subject, as well the age, educational needs and the experiences of pupils, are used during the assessment process.
-At the same time, the personal characteristics of pupils, the individual pace and pace of progress, the stage of linguistic development, as well as the opportunities each child has in his/her social and family environment are taken into consideration.
+A number of approaches, which are oriented according to the goals, the content and the teaching method of each study subject, as well as age, educational needs and the experiences of pupils, are used during the assessment process.
+At the same time, the personal characteristics of pupils, the individual pace, the stage of linguistic development, as well as the opportunities each child has in his/her social and family environment are also taken into consideration.

-The assessment process in primary education appears in a number of forms, which can be briefly presented as follows:
+The assessment process in primary education occurs in a number of ways, which can be briefly presented as follows:

 Initial or diagnostic assessment is mainly performed at the beginning of the learning procedure and especially in the beginning of the school year or at the beginning of a course.
 It aims at defining the level of prior knowledge and experience, the pupils’ interests and detecting possible difficulties pupils might be facing.

-This type of assessment is performed during the teaching procedure and consists of a continuous daily practice, which has a mainly informative nature.
-It aims at the assessment of the progress of each pupil towards the fulfilment of certain educational goals, but also at deciding whether to modify the planned teaching method, in order to help pupils achieve the desired goals.
+Formative or gradual assessment is performed during the teaching procedure and consists of a continuous daily practice, which has a mainly informative nature.
+It assesses the progress of each pupil in line with certain educational goals.
+After formative assessment, the educator may need to decide whether to modify the planned teaching method, in order to help pupils achieve the desired goals.

-This type of assessment is used to summarize and offer feedback, in order to assess and compare the level of pupil achievement compared to specified and anticipated pedagogical and educational goals.
+Final or overall assessment is used to summarize and offer feedback, in order to assess and compare the overall level of pupil achievement compared to specified and anticipated pedagogical and educational goals.
 Final assessment is performed after the completion of a course or a syllabus.
 The aim is to systematically assess the results of the teaching procedure and pupils' efforts.

 1. Written questions, with a duration of a few minutes or up to one teaching hour